-With all the types of clematis, identification can be difficult.
-But there are ways to figure out what type of clematis you are growing, which all you need for knowing when to prune and provide basic care.
+With all the types of clematis, proper identification can be difficult.
+But there are ways to figure out what type of clematis you are growing so you know when or if to prune and how to properly care for your plant.

 This is part of the Complete Clematis Care Guide with tips on planting, propagation, fertilizing, and more.

 With around 300 species, and plenty more hybrids, no wonder it’s hard it can be difficult to figure out what type of clematis we are growing.